mhdali/mhdali.github.io/_posts/2017-05-31-restore-haproxy-config-from-memory.markdown

 ## Why?

-We have a DRBD setup that had a split brain situation, our loadbalancer server was running on the server that we need to discard it's data, so after we fixed DRBD situation we noticed that haproxy config file on disk was corrupted :S
+We had corrupted haproxy config file on disk but the running config was in a correct state.

-haproxy was working fine because the way haproxy works it read the config file and import it into the memory.
+HAProxy was working fine because the way haproxy works it read the config file from disk and import it into the memory.

-So we need to restore the config file from the memory, here is what we did:
+So we tried to restore the running config from memory.

+Here how we did it...

 <!--more-->